Dowagiac runs to 20-0 win over Niles in renewal of rivalry - Leader Publications

 “That is what they did, and we didn’t have an answer for it,” Sassano said about them running the football and playing tough defense.
 “We are just getting physically dominated upfront.”

 Dowagiac would seal the victory with a 24-yard Haines run in the final quarter.
-The run cut Niles’ overall lead in the series to 49-48-5.
+The Chieftains’ win evened the series at 49-49-5.
 The Chieftains have won two straight in the series, and 13 out of the last 15 dating back to 1990.

 Haines, who filled in at quarterback for Zane McPhail, rushed for 105 yards on 17 carries.
 Collier finished with 99 yards on 11 carriers, while Terrance Price and Brandan Lozano added 49 and 44 yards.